 \item[\bf Method 4.]
-As with Method 3, we use the augmented epidemic model as a causal model for the counterfactual $Y(a)$.
-Then, in contrast to Method 3, we construct a full DGM that includes confounders, in such a way that the full DGM is consistent with the causal model.
+As with Method 3, we use the augmented epidemic model as an MSM for the counterfactual $Y(a)$.
+Then, in contrast to Method 3, we construct a full DGM in a way that is consistent with the MSM.
 Then we can apply maximum likelihood to the full model and obtain consistent estimates.
-In terms of model construction, this is the most technically challenging approach. \end{itemize} Methods 2, 3 and 4 are all valid.
-In our view, Method 3 is the simplest and most natural and accords with common practice in causal inference.
-Ultimately, this is the approach we recommend but we shall consider all four approaches.
+In terms of model construction, this is the most technically challenging approach. \end{itemize} Methods 2, 3 and 4 all produce valid downstream causal inference.
+In our view, Method 3 is the simplest and most natural, and accords with common practice in causal inference. {An other advantage of Method 3 is that it handles confounders more easily, because they are added to the propensity score, which is an ingredient in the estimating equations.
+In contrast, for Methods 1, 2 and 4, confounders must be included in the DGM, which requires more modeling assumptions.} Ultimately, we recommend Method 3 but we shall consider all four approaches.